ahmadmu/projects/YoCamp/README.md

 - Development server

-Navigate to folder and then run `npm node.js` for a dev server, then navigate to `http://localhost:3000/`.
+Navigate to folder and then run `npm node.js` for a dev server, then navigate in the browser to `http://localhost:3000/`.